Interview scorecard software

 Most scorecards fail before the form is filled out.

 Teams do not fail because they lack a scorecard form.
 They fail because criteria are vague, interviewers ask different questions, ratings are not tied to evidence, and debriefs drift back to impressions.
+If you're comparing tools, see our ranked guide to the best interview scorecard software.

 What to include